sourcegraph/sourcegraph-public-snapshot/client/jetbrains/README.md

   - Pairs are replaced from left to right.
 Whitespace around commas doesn't matter.
   - **Important:** The replacements are done on the Git remote-formatted URL, not the URL you see in the browser!
     - Example replacement subject for Git: `git@github.com:sourcegraph/sourcegraph.git`
-    - Example replacement subject for Perforce: `perforce@perforce.company.com:depot-name`
+    - Example replacement subject for Perforce: `perforce@perforce.company.com:depot-name.perforce`
     - Anatomy of the replacement subjects:
       - The username is not used.
       - Between the `@` and the `:` is the hostname
       - After the `:` is the organization/repo name (for Git) or the depot name (for Perforce)
+      - The `.git` / `.perforce` extension is not used.
     - When you do the replacements, make sure you **keep the colon**.
-    - In the case of a custom `repositoryPathPattern` being set for your code host in your private Sourcegraph instance, you may try to set up a pattern that uses the "@" and ":" boundaries, _or_ specify a replacement pair for _each repo_ or _each depot_ you may have.
+    - In the case of a custom `repositoryPathPattern` being set for your code host in your private Sourcegraph instance, you may try to set up a pattern that uses the `@`, `:`, and `.git`/`.perforce` boundaries, _or_ specify a replacement pair for _each repo_ or _each depot_ you may have.
 If none of these solutions work for you, please raise this at [support@sourcegraph.com](mailto:support@sourcegraph.com) and we'll prioritize making this more convenient.
 - **Globbing**: Determines whether you can specify sets of filenames with wildcard characters.